PavanRangani/docs/docs/prd/tax/tax.md

 For Joint entity, shows tax returns of both Joint and Individuals.

 In list page for ACTIVE and ARCHIVED, with each record shows the name of the owner entity.

+Records are primarily sorted on Year and secondary on entity type.
+In same year Joint record will be shown first and individual records are shown after joint.

 If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.

 Summary tab shows separate table for Joint and each individuals.
 If no record available for any entity, that table won't be shown